nielsams/url-redirection-service/README.md

 ### Step 1: Fork the repository

 ### Step 2: Set up access to an Azure subscription
-Create a new resource group:
+Create a new Azure resource group:
 ```
 az group create --name myredirector --location westeurope
 ```